Khashiev/CareerTrack2/README.md

 Why and when do I need a cover letter?

-1. Cover letter is needed when it is asked to write one in the job description.
+1. A cover letter is needed if the job description requires it.
  If this paragraph is there, it is better not to neglect it and fulfill the condition.
 2. If you're changing fields, it's imperative to write about your new motivation in your cover letter.
 3. If you are a young professional and just starting your career.